 Detox should be seen as a crucial first step in the recovery process and not as a stand-alone treatment option.
-The most important goal after a safe detoxification is getting connected to the next level of care: residential, sober living or outpatient services.
+The most important goal after a safe detoxification is getting connected to the next level of care: residential program, sober living or outpatient services.

 That’s why one of the three key components to effective detoxification focuses on stabilizing the person and ensuring their transition to a substance-free environment.
 Once that environment is established, the recovering individual can begin to take responsibility for their own recovery as they enter treatment and are fully empowered with the message that recovery is possible.